-Darts scoring will depend on the type of game you’re playing.
+Deciding how to keep score in darts will depend on the type of game you’re playing.
 However, there are some standard rules that you must follow in every game.
-Here, I’ll go over the basics of scoring so you can get started quickly with some of the most popular games, such as cricket and 501.
+Here, I’ll go over the basics of darts scoring so you can get started quickly with some of the most popular games, such as cricket and 501.
 Fortunately, keeping track of dart scores is a pretty straightforward process, however, if you’re playing with more than one other player, then it can quickly become confusing, especially if you’re playing in a loud environment such as your local pub.
 Here, you’ll learn how you can easily keep track of the score, based on the game and the number of players.

 Before you get started playing, you’ll need to use a scoreboard.
 If you’re playing on an electronic dartboard then the scoreboard will be attached to the board and can easily be programmed to record scores automatically.
 If you’re playing on a traditional bristle board, then you can use a dry-erase board or chalkboard.
+Some of the best dart board cabinets even come with attached scoreboards.
 A scoreboard should have a printed grid for 01 and cricket games.

 You can easily create a grid yourself on a blank board, if the scoring grid isn’t pre-printed.
 According to dart rules, the scoreboard should be mounted within four feet from the board, at a forty-five-degree angle from the dartboard.
 The board should be clearly visible at the throwing line.
 Along with the scoreboard, you’ll also need to appoint someone to keep track of the score.